 Accepted students should file their FAFSA to begin the financial aid process.
-During the spring, Student Financial Services will create award letters which will inform students what type(s) of aid each student qualifies for.
-Student award letters will be available to review and accept online at our.mghs.
+During the spring term, Student Financial Services will create award letters which will inform the student of their aid eligibility.
+Student award letters will be available to review and accept online on the student portal at MyCampus.
 Once an award letter has been accepted new students will have additional instructions to complete the aid process.
 These will be provided once the award letter has been processed.
-Please also see the financial aid checklist.
+Please refer to the financial aid checklist.